alexsieusahai/bitGun/README.md

 - stored the json data and i'm loading that stored data instead of scraping it everytime
 - search by name implemented
 - search by contest id and index implemented
+- using _codeforces api_ to find the problems the user with the specified handle in _config.yml_ has solved, then displaying that with the terminal scrolling